jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/sorts.md

    and intervene in the pipeline if something doesn't go as planned.

-1. The source data is taken from the vulnerabilities at [Integrates](/development/integrates) that human hackers are Fluid Attacks have found, which contain information like the [type of vulnerability](/criteria/vulnerabilities/), the name of the source code repository in which it was found,
+1. The source data is taken from the vulnerabilities at [Integrates](/development/integrates) that human hackers at Fluid Attacks have found, which contain information like the [type of vulnerability](/criteria/vulnerabilities/), the name of the source code repository in which it was found,